Ondo West

 Ondo West is a Local Government Area in Ondo State, Nigeria.
 Its headquarters are in the town of Ondo.

 It has an area of 970 km^{2} and a population of 283,672 at the 2006 census.

 The postal code of the area is 351.

 There are four higher institutions in Ondo West: Adeyemi College of Education established in 1964 by the Federal Government of Nigeria and recently upgraded to a Federal University of Education; National Institute for Educational Planning and Administration (NIEPA) established in 1992 by the Federal Government; Wesley University established in 2008 by the Methodist Church, Nigeria; and the University of Medical Sciences, Ondo established by the Ondo State Government in 2015 to train medical and health professionals.

+Climate

+Ondo West has a humid tropical climate with abundant rainfall throughout the April–October rainy season.
+The dry season remains warm, and temperatures vary only slightly during the year.